One-Language/Book/src/content/en-us/summary/README.md

-# SUMMARY
+# Summary

-**en-us :** Translate the table of contents into the language. 'content/en-us/summary/content/'
+**en-us:** Translate the content inside this 'summary' folder and so the book of the programming language it will be translated.